InRule/DMNModeler/doc/DMNModels.md

 _**Note:**  When importing a model (DRG) that contains multiple DRDs, a best effort merge is done to flatten the DRDs into one._

-If another model with the same name already exists in the rule application, irAuthor will automatically add a prefix counter at the end of the imported DMN Model name, or increment the number at the end of the name, if it ends with a digit.
-For example, if the rule application has a DMN Model named DMNModel1 and the model to be imported has the same name DMNModel1, after the import irAuthor will automatically increment the prefix counter and assign the name DMNModel2 to the newly imported object.
+If another model with the same name already exists in the rule application, irAuthor will automatically add a prefix counter at the end of the imported DMN model name, or increment the number at the end of the name, if it ends with a digit.
+For example, if the rule application has a DMN model named DMNModel1 and the model to be imported has the same name DMNModel1, after the import irAuthor will automatically increment the prefix counter and assign the name DMNModel2 to the newly imported object.

 A successful import will add a new item in the DMN Models navigation pane and will update the canvas to display the imported model.